 Ms Bussey went to a local music shop later that day and purchased another metronome.
 She placed it in the recreation room and set it in motion.

-The electrical problems the home had been experiencing ceased that night.
+The electrical problems experienced by the home ceased that night.

 Ms Marham, the ill-tempered supervisor, did not remove this new machine.

-As is so often the case, Ms Bussey’s story is merely anecdotal, and I will confess I have not had the time to dig deeply for corroborating evidence for what occurred at the Arcadia Care Home, if it even occurred at all.
+As is so often the case, Ms Bussey’s story is merely anecdotal, and I will confess I have struggled to find the time to dig deeply for corroborating evidence for what occurred at the Arcadia Care Home, if it even occurred at all.
 But Ms Bussey seems sincere, and genuine.
 As far as I can tell, she has nothing to gain from inventing this little tale.

 I will also add here that Ms Bussey never claimed to see these creatures herself.